gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/3d-printing.rst

 .. tip:: It might seem counterintuitive to split up a part into multiple parts to increase strength, but there is a logic behind it.

 The part could have been easily printed as a single part, but it would be fairly weak when stresses are exerted in the upward direction.
 Splitting the part and creating new flat surfaces to print on will strengthen each axis. *If one small part failed, the robot might still be able to somewhat function.* This would be preferable to the entire piece failing at once.
-In this example the side pieces were printed as separate parts on a complementary axis to strengthen the assembly.
+In this example, the side pieces were printed as separate parts on a complementary axis to strengthen the assembly.

 .. image:: images/3d-printing/printing-multipart.jpg
    :alt: A multipart assembly 3D printing